-T The records may be written onto overflow tracks if required.
-Exchange buffering (BFTEK=E) or chained scheduling (OPTCD=C) cannot be used.

-U The records are of undefined length.

-V The records are of variable length.
+- T The records may be written onto overflow tracks if required.
+Exchange buffering (BFTEK=E) or chained scheduling (OPTCD=C) cannot be used. - U The records are of undefined length. - V The records are of variable length.
 (Variable length records cannot be in ASCII.)

 Only certain characters and combinations of characters can be selected with each access method.
-The allowable combinations of characters are indicated for the associated access methods; the characters must be coded in the order shown.
+The allowable combinations of characters are indicated for the associated access methods; for increased efficiency, the characters should be coded in the order shown.